briansworth/dev/_posts/2019-6-30-PowerShell-Dhcp-Across-Networks.md

 - RRAS role installed on a server
   - Should be on it's own server
   - [Guide](https://codeandkeep.com/PowerShell-Windows-Routing/)
-- 1 test server on separate network
+- 1 test server on new network

 ### My setup
 ----